Cresheld Draper

 Cresheld Draper (8 November 1646 – 15 March 1694) was an English politician who sat in the House of Commons from 1678 to 1689.

 Draper was the son of William Draper of May Place Crayford and his wife Mary Cresheld daughter of Richard Cresheld, sergeant at law.
 His father died when Draper was four, leaving him the manors and estates at Crayford.
+Draper's mother remarried to John Egioke (c.
+1616–1663) of Shurnock Court, Worcestershire.